 You will need:

 Two wide-mouthed jars

-1. Fill one jar halfway with warm water and add 1 teaspoon of Castile soap.
+1. Fill one jar halfway with warm water and add one teaspoon of Castile soap.
 I use unscented Dr. Bronner’s for this.
-Castile soap is natural and non-toxic, and since it’s oil-based it does an excellent job of dissolving other oils thanks to that whole like dissolves like principle.
+Castile soap is natural and non-toxic, and since it’s oil-based, it does an excellent job of dissolving other oils thanks to that whole like dissolves like principle.
 Resist the urge to get the water too hot or it will begin dissolving the glue that keeps your brushes’ bristles in place.

-2. Dip brushes in one at a time, swirling vigorously so the soapy water cleans the bristles.
+2. Dip brushes in one at a time, swirling vigorously, so the soapy water cleans the bristles.
 After swirling a brush for 30 seconds or so, gently press the side of the bristles against the wall of the jar and twirl the brush in the water for 5-10 seconds to remove even more makeup residue.

 3. Turn the faucet on and rinse the brush in fresh, running warm water for 5 seconds.

 4. Gently press the bristles dry with a clean white washcloth.
 If you find there’s still makeup residue, repeat steps 1-3 above.

 5. When the brush is completely clean, prop it in the second jar to dry with the bristles facing up.
 Allow makeup brushes to dry at least 12 hours before next use.

 6. Once the brushes are thoroughly dry, fluff the bristles by tapping them against the back of your clean hand if needed.